Mindful Eating Programs and Training

 Bariatric Surgery: No Quick Fix

-Some believe or hope that having bariatric surgery will solve all of their problems-but nothing could be further from the truth.
+Some believe (or hope) that having bariatric surgery will solve all their problems—but nothing could be further from the truth.
 For example, if you’re an “emotional eater,” the situations and emotions that triggered eating in the past are unlikely to disappear simply because you’ve chosen to have bariatric surgery.
 As one patient said, “They didn’t operate on my brain!”

-Some discover that they “miss” their friend-food-leaving them with a feeling of loss.
+Some discover they miss their friend, food, leaving them with a feeling of loss.
 As one person told me, “I’ve cut out my coping skill!”
+(This may contribute to the problem of other addictions that can arise following surgery.)

-Bottom line: It breaks my heart to see people invest so much yet continue to struggle in their relationship with food.
+Bottom line: It breaks my heart to see people invest so much, yet continue to struggle with their relationship with food.

-Since 1999, tens of thousands of people have used the Am I Hungry?
-Mindful Eating Program and/or read Eat What You Love, Love What You Eat, to resolve their difficult eating issues.
-There are often people in our workshops who have had also bariatric surgery.
-They explain that surgery did not fix their real problem and/or that they need additional skills to cope with their “new normal.
+Since 1999, tens of thousands of people have used Am I Hungry?
+Mindful Eating Programs and/or read Eat What You Love, Love What You Eat, to resolve their difficult eating issues.
+There are often people in our workshops and retreats who have already had bariatric surgery.
+They explain that surgery did not fix their “real problem” and/or that they need additional skills to cope with their “new normal.”

 Bariatric Surgery and Mindful Eating